rafael2reis/quotrees/README.md

 # QuoTrees 1.0
-The first corpus in Portuguese fully annotated with direct and indirect quotations
+The first corpus in Portuguese fully annotated with direct and indirect quotations.
+We split it into a training and a test sets.

 ## Descriptive Statistics